Affected City Services

 Healthy Growth and Development Services

-Phone line for expecting families and families that have children 0-6 years of age to learn and ask questions about: breastfeeding, child safety, growth and development, health eating, positive parenting, post-partum depression and anxiety, preparing for a healthy pregnancy and other programs and services.
-Please call Health Connections Phone Line at 905-546-3550 Monday to Friday 8:30 am to 4:30 pm and your questions will be answered by a Public Health Nurse.
+Health Connections phone line (905-546-3550) is open Monday to Friday, 8:30 am to 4:30 pm.
+We help expecting families and families that have children 0-6 years of age.
+You can learn and ask questions about: breastfeeding, child safety, growth and development, healthy eating, positive parenting, perinatal mood and anxiety disorders, preparing for a healthy pregnancy and other programs and services in Hamilton.

 Child & Adolescent Services